 Frequently Asked Questions

-Most high-impact changes (slotting, pick path, cycle counts, receiving discipline) require labor and process changes but little to no capital.
+In our experience, the highest-impact changes (slotting, pick path, cycle counts, receiving discipline) require labor and process changes but little to no capital.
 Physical changes like adding rack levels, narrowing aisles, or installing new conveyance have larger price tags and payback periods of 12 to 36 months.

 There is no single best layout.
 The right layout depends on product mix, order profile, receiving volume, and equipment type.
 A U-shaped flow (receiving and shipping on the same side) is typical for ecommerce operations.
 A through-flow layout (receiving one side, shipping the other) works for higher-volume B2B distribution.